Open-Speech-EkStep/text-to-speech-open-api/README.md

 ### Running with Docker image

+You can use a pre-built image of this repo to run in docker.
+Models are open sourced in our https://github.com/Open-Speech-EkStep/vakyansh-models.

 Pre-built docker images are hosted on `gcr.io/ekstepspeechrecognition/speech_recognition_model_api`.
 We do not follow the latest tag, so you have to use a specific tag.